pprados/cythonpackage/README.md

 Now, you must use : edit, **package**, test, edit, **package**, test.
 - Cython propose to create a shared library for each *module*.
 If in you package, you have ten python file, you will have ten shared library.
-- The wheel package merge the python source code and the shared library
+- The wheel package merge the python source code and the shared library.
+It's big and not confidential.

 We can do better.